Xinyu Jiangxi, China Travel Guide

 Celebrated in late January or February, involving family gatherings, special foods, and sometimes public performances.

-Usually in June, features Zongzi (glutinous rice dumplings) and possibly dragon boat races on local rivers or lakes.
+Usually during The month of june, features Zongzi (glutinous rice dumplings) and possibly dragon boat races on local rivers or lakes.

-Typically in September or October, a time for family reunions, mooncakes, and moon-gazing.
+Typically in September or October, a time for families reunions, mooncakes, and moon-gazing.

 Engage in simple conversations with locals, even with limited Mandarin, for genuine interactions.